nudam00/BestSizesStockx/README.md

 # Best Sizes Checker
 A program that writes the best sizes to an Excel file by comparing SKUs and prices from an Excel file to prices from StockX after commissions.
-Size is written out if the margin is more than 15% and if at least 20 units have been sold in the last 20 days.
+Size is written out if the margin is more than 15% and if at least 20 units have been sold in the last 20 days.</b>
 Each first time the program is turned on at intervals, it ends up blocked by PerimeterX, in which case the program must be restarted and PerimeterX resolved.
+You also have to choose region and log in manually (PerimeterX is blocking).</b>
-If there are no sales for a particular size, manually select the next size.
+If there are no sales for a particular size, manually select the next size. </b>
 Written in Python using Selenium.

 ## stockx.py